opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 50     Unlike the property in _BGT v BGU_ which had already been sold at the time of the division, the matrimonial flat in the present case remained registered to the Plaintiff and the Interveners at the time of the division and the CPF savings used by the Plaintiff to acquire the matrimonial flat were still commingled in the property.
 In the circumstances, these direct contributions of the Plaintiff should not be excluded before the division.
 It is only when these premarital direct contributions have reverted to their original form at the time of division, _eg_, when the matrimonial asset has been sold and the proceeds of sale returned to the CPF account, such as in _BGT v BGU_, that they should be excluded from division.
 Also, by the time of the time of the separation in 2012, the parties had been living in the matrimonial flat for 9 years if the year of the marriage in 2003 is taken as the starting point, and 19 years, if the starting date of the cohabitation chosen by the DJ (1995) is taken as the starting point.
 During those years, the Plaintiff has used his CPF savings to pay for the mortgage.
 It is therefore equitable for the entire value of the matrimonial flat to be included, as the Defendant can be said to have contributed indirectly to the accumulation of those savings through looking after the family and household.

 51     At the time of the Ancillary Matters hearing, the matrimonial flat was fully paid up.
 Parties have agreed the valuation of the matrimonial flat to be $500,000.00.
-Although this was an estimated sum,[\[note: 21\]](#Ftn_21) the DJ has taken this as the value in making the order for the division of matrimonial assets.
+Although this was an estimated sum,[^21] the DJ has taken this as the value in making the order for the division of matrimonial assets.

 52     Since I have found at \[45\] above that the entire matrimonial flat is to be included in the pool of matrimonial assets, it follows that the amount that is available for division is the agreed sum of $500,000.00.